MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionpresskind.md

 ### -field Select:1
 Select represents the primary press for a spatial interaction source:
 * For hands, a Select press represents the user's index finger in the down position.
-* For spatial controllers, a Select press represents the controller's index-finger trigger being fully pulled.
+* For spatial controllers, a Select press represents the controller's index-finger trigger (or primary face button, if no trigger) being fully pressed.
 * For voice, a Select press represents the user saying the system keyword "Select".

 ### -field Menu:2